-Scope note: This property identifies the technique that was employed in an act of modification.
+Scope note: This property identifies the technique or method that was employed in an activity.

-These techniques should be drawn from an external E55 Type hierarchy of consistent terminology of general techniques such as embroidery, oil-painting, etc. Specific techniques may be further described as instances of E29 Design or Procedure.
+These techniques should be drawn from an external E55 Type hierarchy of consistent terminology of general techniques or methods such as embroidery, oil-painting, carbon dating, etc. Specific documented techniques should be described as instances of E29 Design or Procedure.
+This property identifies the technique that was employed in an act of modification.